Joyce DeWitt: Career

 In June 2011, DeWitt succeeded Eve Plumb in the title role of the play Miss Abigail's Guide to Dating, Mating & Marriage at the Downstairs Cabaret Theatre in New York City's Times Square.
-That same year, she appeared in a Canadian stage production of Dinner with Friends at Theatre Aquarius in Hamilton, Canada.
+That same year, she appeared in a Canadian stage production of Dinner with Friends at Theatre Aquarius in Hamilton, Ontario.

 In 2012, DeWitt appeared in two separate stage productions of Love Letters starring opposite Tab Hunter and Tony Dow, respectively.
+In August 2012, she starred with her niece, Katharine DeWitt, in a production of Remember Me at the Alhambra Dinner Theatre in Jacksonville, Florida.

-In 2012, DeWitt appeared on Suzanne Somers' talk show, Suzanne Somers: Breaking Through, during which she and Somers reminisced about their time on Three's Company together.
+Also in 2012, DeWitt appeared on Suzanne Somers' talk show, Suzanne Somers: Breaking Through, during which she and Somers reminisced about their time on Three's Company together.
 Somers apologized for the conflict that arose between them, and they exchanged anecdotes about the last time they each spoke to their late co-star John Ritter.
 DeWitt's appearance on Somers' program marked the first time the two actresses had seen or spoken to each other since having a major falling out 31 years earlier, involving a salary dispute.

+In 2014, DeWitt became a panelist on a local version of the classic game show Hollywood Squares (in turn she was also a panelist on the actual show itself back in the day) called The West Virginia Squareshosted by "The Master of The Hollywood Squares" himself Peter Marshall as part of an event called FestivALL at The Clay Center at the WV Music Hall of Fame.
+The other local celebrities were: Autumn Blair, Billy Edd Wheeler, Bil Lepp, Charlie McCoy, Charlisse Hailsop, Danny Jones, Donnie Davidson, Larry Groce, Landau Eugene Murphy Jr., Michael Cerveris and Steve Bishop.
+It aired on WVPB on April 11 and April 25 and on The West Virginia Channel on April 12 and April 15 for two episodes.
+Additionally, Marshall, like DeWitt, was also a native of West Virginia.

 In 2018, DeWitt played Mother Superior in a stage production of Nunsense at the Hunterdon Hills Playhouse in New Jersey.

+In 2023, DeWitt made her debut appearance in the country music video ballad called "Home"by the Davisson Brothers Band where it captures the nostalgia and comfort of returning to where it all began.
+The song can be heard from the album "Home is Where the Heart is".